 The fibers have very low signal loss and high radiation immunity.
 They are used in medical, industrial, and research applications that require optical interfacing with ultrahigh or high vacuum systems.

 The body of the fiber optics feedthrough is limited to a maximum bakeout of 250°C and are ultrahigh vacuum compatible when mounted on a CF flange.
 When mounted on a KF flange, the O-ring material limits the bakeout temperature and the feedthrough is compatible the high vacuum applications.

-- Both ends terminated by knurled SMA connector
+- Both ends terminated by knurled SMA connector<, or/li>

-Connections between feedthrough and cable assemblies are using either an air-side or vacuum-side SMA threaded, double-ended coupler (one for each cable connection made).
-Connections between two cable assemblies are made using the air-side or vacuum-side SMA threaded, double-ended coupler (one for each two cables connected)
+Connections between feedthrough and cable assemblies utilize an air-side or vacuum-side SMA threaded, double-ended coupler (one for each cable connection made).
+Connections between two cable assemblies are also made using the double-ended coupler (one for each two cables connected)

 Glass-metal (GM) seals are transition pieces between metal and glass tubes.
-The manufacturers of In constructing such a joint, the important characteristic is the coefficients of expansion of glass and metal.
-If they are similar (Kovar-7052 glass), the seal is called matched.
-If they differ (SS-7740 Pyrex or SS-quartz), the seal is called mismatched.
-For the latter, a graded glass seal (many glass rings each with a slightly different expansions coefficient fused together) is used.
-One end of the graded seal almost matches SS expansion coefficient while the other end matches 7740 (or quartz).
+In constructing such a joint, the important characteristic is the coefficients of expansion of glass and metal.
+If they are similar (Kovar-7052 glass), the seal is called "matched".
+If they differ (SS-7740 Pyrex or SS-quartz), the seal is called "mismatched".
+For the latter, a graded glass seal (many glass rings each with a slightly different expansion coefficient fused together) is used.
+One end of the graded seal almost matches the SS expansion coefficient while the other end matches 7740 (or quartz).
 Both matched and mismatched seals have proven reliable in vacuum service.